 Adderall withdrawal generally does not occur in people who take the drug as recommended for legitimate medical purposes.

-Rather, withdrawal symptoms are most likely to occur in those who take high doses and who abuse the medication.
+Rather, withdrawal symptoms are most likely to occur in those who take high doses of Adderall and who abuse the medication (use it for purposes for other than it was intended).

 What Is Adderall?